 Visible, near-infrared and infrared absorption spectra are available for a number of minerals.
 Examples include common rock-forming minerals, gem minerals, and other minerals of particular interest.

-Spectroscopic Data Mineral Spectroscopy References Causes of Color in Minerals Representative Data from our lab Data from our Recent Publications
+Spectroscopic Data Mineral Spectroscopy References Causes of Color in Minerals Representative Data from our lab

 This is the ever growing list of the minerals available on this server.
 Both data coordinates and images of the spectra are available for selected minerals.
 Information about the origin of color is available for selected minerals.
 Data are available both as images and as ASCII text with X,Y format following two header lines.
 Raman, infrared, and reflectance data are available and Mössbauer data are solicited.
 More details follow.